Comstock, Texas – On the Pecos Trail

 The pair had been feuding for some time, and while Baker was sitting in a wagon, Newman came by, and Baker took a shot at him.
 Newman shot back and killed the other man.
 Newman was acquitted, and Baker was buried in the Comstock graveyard.

-A year later, a westbound passenger train was robbed about midnight on December 20, 1896, near Cow Creek less than a mile west of Comstock.
-Four outlaws tied up the train crew and tried to open a large trans-continental safe with a timer lock.
+A year later, a westbound passenger train was robbed at about midnight on December 20, 1896, near Cow Creek, less than a mile west of Comstock.
+Four outlaws tied up the train crew and tried to open a large transcontinental safe with a timer lock.
 However, they could not open it and only made off with about $70 from a smaller safe.

-A local posse was formed by the County Sheriff, which quickly pursued the bandits.
+The county sheriff formed a local posse and quickly pursued the bandits.
 The next day, they were joined by several Texas Rangers.
-By December 27, they had arrested Bud Newman, and three other men named Frank Gobble, Alex Purviance, and Rollie Shackleford.
+By December 27, they had arrested Bud Newman and three other men named Frank Gobble, Alex Purviance, and Rollie Shackleford.
 Purviance and Shackleford each received five years in prison.
 The results of Frank Gobble’s trial are unknown.
-But, the lucky Bud Newman was acquitted once again.
+But the lucky Bud Newman was acquitted once again.

 Cafe in Comstock, Texas by Kathy Alexander.